princeton-computational-imaging/LITL-Optimization/README.md

 ## License

-TODO
-This software is made available for non-commercial use under a Creative Commons [License](LICENSE).<br>
+This software is made available under the GPL v3 licence.
+See the [LICENCE][LICENCE] file for more info.
-A summary of the license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Citation(s)